maxschmaltz/DieKonstraints/compounding/constraints/constrains_raw copy.md

 * The probability of -s- grows with the morphologic complexity of the noun (19), but it is not regular in German (22)
-* -s- doesn't occur after nouns ending with an -s (19)
-* -s- regularly occurs after suffixes -heit, -schaft, -ling, -tum, -ung (20)
-* -s- occurs (level of regularity not mentioned) after suffixes -ität, -ion (21)
 * Many simplexes that don't attach -s-, do so after prefixation (21)
-* -s- occurs (level of regularity not mentioned) at the end of a compound constituent to mark the correct segmentation (22)
 * In simplexes, -s- occurs only in M and N except for a few cases; in F, -s- occurs only with morphological complexity (23)
 * -s- marks phonologically bad words (24)
 * Many simplexes with an -s- are high frequent tokens (25)